dbowden713/OldProjects/README.md

 This java-based program uses UDP (User Datagram Protocol) to send files via TFTP (Trivial File Transfer Protocol).

 ---

+### Collision Detection
+A small python-based OpenGL program that tests collision detection with the walls of a room.

 ### RO Custom Resolution
 A console-based C++ code snippet for the MMORPG, Ragnarok Online.
 Modifies the game's registry settings to allow a custom screen resolution outside the normal presets in the game's settings.